 Sulphur Soil is available on the website in the 'Garden Sundries' section, including an image of the back of the box containing really useful instructions and information.
 It is basically a box of small chips which help to regulate the PH level of your soil/compost (reduces the alkalinity).
 Lime hating plants such as rhododendrons, camellias and azaleas require a more acidic soil and Sulphur Soil is a quick and easy way to achieve this in pots and garden borders rather than having to buy bags or ericaceous compost.

 It's now time for what my parents call their 'site meeting' in order to decide on the positioning of the plant, Rhododendrons prefer sun/part shade.
 A large hybrid would need to be planted approximately 4ft (120cm) from another plant, growing to up to 6ft (180cm) over many years.
 A dwarf variety would need less space, 3ft (90cm), growing to a maximum of this also in height.
-Get your spade out, it's time to dig!
-The hole ideally needs to be twice the width of the pot in which the plant was supplied and the same depth.
+Get your spade or trowel out, it's time to get planting!
+If planting in your garden border, the hole ideally needs to be twice the width of the pot in which the plant was supplied and the same depth.
 Loosen the soil at the bottom of the hole as this will really help with the drainage, add some sulphur soil and slow release fertiliser and mix this with the soil removed from the hole.
 Place the plant in the hole and try to keep the rootball roughly 2cm higher than the surrounding soil.
 Fill the gaps around the edge, firm in gently and give your new addition some water, an extra treat would be to mulch with about 4cm of small pine chips if possible.

 If you go for the more petite rhododendron in a planter be sure to bear in mind the size of your plant when choosing the pot.
 A top tip is to use a planter which is roughly the same size or slightly wider than the plants diameter of foliage as this enables the rainwater to run off the leaves back into the soil.
 Again, back fill the gaps and making sure the rootball extrudes approximately 2cm compared to the surrounding soil/compost.